 Participants on TÚS can take up other part-time employment provided it does not interfere with the work and times of the TÚS work placement.
 If participants are offered full-time alternative work they may terminate their work placement contract.

 Participants will work for 19 ½ hours a week and the placement lasts 12 months.
-They receive the same statutory annual leave and public holiday entitlement as other employees.
-When the placement finishes, they should sign on again with their local DEASP office.
+When the placement finishes, they should sign on again with their local DSP office.
 They cannot participate in the TÚS scheme again for 3 years.

 If you need childcare in order to participate in the TÚS scheme, you may be eligible for the After-School Child Care (ASCC) scheme.

 Tax & PRSI

 The TÚS payment is taxable but the amount payable depends on individual circumstances.

 Class A PRSI contributions will be paid for all participants.

 Participants on the TÚS scheme are exempt from the Universal Social Charge.

 The work placements are proposed and provided by community and voluntary organisations.
 The organisations must provide good quality work opportunities that are of benefit to the Participant and the community.
 Organisations with a proposed work placement should register with Fingal LEADER Partnership.
 They will be asked to submit a proposal detailing the work and the number of participants requested.
 Fingal LEADER Partnership will assess and make a decision on the proposal.